-It’s possible to celebrate the fall season and learn something new, and these pumpkin activities are a great way to apply STEM/STEAM concepts to a hands-on activity.
-Check out these 3 pumpkin-themed STEM activities to try this fall with learners of any age.
+Celebrate the fall season and learn something new with these pumpkin science activities!
+Pumpkin fall fun is a great way to apply STEM and STEAM concepts to a hands-on activity.
+Check out these three

 3 Pumpkin Science Activities to Try this Halloween

 Does a bigger pumpkin yield more seeds?
-Maybe – and there is one way to find out!
+Maybe—and there is one way to find out!
 Prepare to get messy as you slice a variety of pumpkins in half and count the seeds inside.
-Ask students to record the pumpkin’s weight and size before slicing, then work together to calculate the ratio of seeds per pound to answer the question.
+Ask students to record the pumpkin’s weight and size before slicing, then work together to calculate the ratio of seeds per pound and find your answer!

 For students learning how to observe and describe items, a selection of pumpkins can be examined and recorded.
-Looking at several different orange pumpkins and taking down data can help kids learn about the different ways similar objects can be differentiated.
-Pass out pumpkins and have kids weigh and measure them and record the heaviest, lightest, tallest and shortest.
-Some possible categories to check include:
+Looking at several different pumpkins and taking down data can help kids learn how similar objects can be differentiated.
+Pass out pumpkins and have kids weigh and measure them, then record the heaviest, lightest, tallest, and shortest.
+Some categories to check include:

 - Height using a ruler